ibm-cloud-docs/vpc/block_storage_is_profiles.md

 ## Profiles and boot volumes
 {: #vsi-profiles-boot}

 Boot volumes are created based on a general-purpose IOPS profile with 100 GB capacity.
+[Boot volume capacity](/docs/vpc?topic=vpc-resize-boot-volumes) can be increased during instance provisioning or later, by directly modifying the boot volume, up to 250 GB.

 ## How virtual server profiles relate to storage profiles
 {: #vsi-profiles-relate-to-storage}